PERFORMERS

 Performer: très loin

-Sierra Chin Sawdy is an independent dance artist, based in Toronto.
-Since graduating X University’s (formally Ryerson University) BFA Dance program, she has had the opportunity to work with Alysa Pires Dance Projects, BoucharDanse, Citadel + Compagnie, Dancetheatre David Earle, Dusk Dances, Hanna Kiel, Peggy Baker Dance Projects, Aria Evans/Political Movement, Tiger Princess Dance Projects, and Toronto Heritage Dance.
+Sierra Chin Sawdy is an independent dance artist and arts educator based in Tkaronto.
+Since graduating from Toronto Metropolitan University’s BFA Dance program, she has had the opportunity to work and perform with Alysa Pires Dance Projects, BoucharDanse, Brodie Stevenson, Citadel + Compagnie, Dancetheatre, David Earle, Dusk Dances, Emma Kerson, Hanna Kiel, Peggy Baker Dance Projects, Aria Evans/Political Movement, Tiger Princess Dance Projects, and Toronto Heritage Dance.
 She has toured throughout Canada, China, Europe, Mexico and the UAE.
-To further develop her abilities, Sierra has trained across Canada, the United States, Israel and Italy, working and creating with world-renowned teachers and choreographers.
+To further develop her abilities, Sierra has trained across Canada, the United States, Israel, and Italy, working and creating with world-renowned artists.

 Performer: très loin